 Their initial targets are to develop the capabilities of testing blood glucose levels in people with diabetes and to help people with Presbyopia (a condition that affects the ability to focus on objects nearby).
 However, the possibilities don’t end there.
 In tears there is a chemical called lacryglobin which is a biomarker for some cancers, so the lenses could be used to detect levels in patients in remission.

 It is also hoped that some medicines could be delivered through a contact lens with work started back in 2009 by Eyenovations, a MIT 100k Entrepreneurship competition finalist.
 Their goal was to create a contact lens that could deliver treatment for 30 days or more for conditions like dry eye or glaucoma and to deliver longer term medication to people in more remote areas.
-However, it is not as easy as it might sound to develop something like this and the company has been very quote since 2010.
-However, technological advances have moved rapidly in the last 4 years, so someone else will probably pick up where they left off.
+However, it is not as easy as it might sound to develop something like this, and the company has been very quiet since 2010.
+However, technological advances have moved rapidly in the last four years, so some other company will probably pick up where they left off.

 The lesser of two evils